Marguerite Spencer Obituary - Midlothian, VA | Legacy Pro

-"For God so loved the world, that he gave His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life."
+SPENCER, Marguerite Patteson, "For God so loved the world, that He gave His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life."
 John 3:16

-Marguerite Patteson Spencer, of Midlothian, formerly of Scottsville, died on Saturday, October 10, 2020.
-She was born at Ransons in Buckingham County.
-She was predeceased by her loving husband of 58 years, Samuel A. Spencer Jr.; her parents, Luther and Ethleen Patteson; her brother, Luther Willard Patteson; and sister-in-law, Estene Patteson.

 To plant trees in memory, please visit our Sympathy Store